BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 Good models do not have to take Courage tests to Charge a Mordor Troll.

-**PARTICIPANTS**

-**Good:** Gandalf the White on Shadowfax; Húrin the Tall, Warden of the Keys; Ingold, Warden of the Rammas Echor; Irolas, Captain of the Guard; Beregond; 36 Warriors of Minas Tirith: 12 with shield, 12 with spear & shield, 12 with bow.

-**Evil:** Goroth, Captain of the Morannon; Zagdûsh, Orc Captain; 2 Morannon Orc Captains with shield; 36 Morannon Orcs: 9 with shield, 9 with spear, 9 with spear & shield, 9 with no additional wargear; 3 Mordor Trolls.

 ![](../media/scenarios/gondor_at_war/the_gate_is_breached.jpg)

 ---

 ## THE STREETS OF MINAS TIRITH

+**PARTICIPANTS**

+**Good:** Gandalf the White on Shadowfax; Peregrin Took, Guard of the Citadel; Húrin the Tall, Warden of the Keys; Ingold, Warden of the Rammas Echor; Irolas, Captain of the Guard; 36 Warriors of Minas Tirith: 12 with shield, 12 with spear & shield, 12 with bow.

+**Evil:** Goroth, Captain of the Morannon; Zagdûsh, Orc Captain; Morannon Orc Captain with shield; 36 Morannon Orcs: 9 with shield, 9 with spear, 9 with spear & shield, 9 with no additional wargear; 3 Mordor Trolls.

 **LAYOUT**